 - There are an estimated 30 million horseback riders in the United States

 - The rate of serious injuries per riding hours is higher for horseback riders than for motorcyclists and automobile racers

-- One in three horse-related injuries happen when the rider is dismounted.
+- 20% of horse-related injuries happen when the rider is dismounted.
 These injuries typically involve the rider being kicked or stepped on by the horse.

 - The most common mounted injuries involve riders being thrown or falling off the horse.

 Horses are large powerful animals that are capable of tremendous speed and power.
 Horses often stand 6 feet tall, weigh more than 1,000 pounds, and are capable of speeds of 35 miles-per-hour.
 The most common types of injuries from horses are fractures, bruises, abrasions, sprains, strains, and concussions.
 Injuries from horses can also occur on the ground from being stepped on or kicked by the horse.
 The greatest danger from horses is being thrown from a horse which can result in severe neck, spine, and head injuries.

 Horses are easily spooked and this is when the majority of injuries occur.
 Making sure all staff and riders are aware of the dangers posed by frightened horses and what actions can scare them can help prevent injuries.
 Some examples of things that can spook a horse include: